Two days a week were spent working at the Diverse Wildlife Sanctuaries project which are both busy and staff appreciate…

 Daily work includes:

-A typical day: You may find yourself educating cage divers about sharks and ongoing conservation methods before they cage dive or spend the morning on the research boat.
-In the afternoon, you could be cleaning the boat and wetsuits or working with local children to clean up the beach.
+A typical day: You may educate cage divers about sharks, whales or penguins, and ongoing conservation methods before they cage dive.
+In the afternoon, you could clean the boat and wetsuits or working with local children to clean up the beach.
 You will work every day, weather permitting, for about 5-8 hours per day.
 During inclement weather, there will be organized excursions, or simply free time to explore the area.

 Laundry: Laundry can be sent away twice weekly.
 It is a same-day service for a small fee (about US$1.50 per kg).
 Bed linens will be washed weekly.

-Accommodations: You will be staying in 1 of 4 shared cottages within the project’s facilities.
-Each cottage will house 4 to 6 volunteers and includes bed linens, a bathroom, mini kitchen, and living space with heating.
-The main hall has a large communal living space, fully equipped kitchen, pool table, satellite TV, and a DVD player.
-There is a communal swimming pool, bicycles, and large garden area on the grounds for volunteers to use as well.
-The complex is about a 10 to 15 minute walk from the project offices and there is a minibus for the volunteers for all program activities.
-Each cottage is equipped with a safe to lock up valuables if needed.
+Accommodations: You will stay in a facility with 12 rooms that can accommodate 24 persons, with up to 2 people sharing in each room.
+The accommodation includes bed linens, bathrooms, mini kitchen, and living space with a smart TV.
+The main hall has a large communal living space, a fully equipped kitchen, pool table and a satellite TV.
+There is a communal swimming pool, bicycles, and extensive garden area on the grounds for volunteers to use as well.
+The complex is about a 10 to 15-minute walk from the project offices and there is a minibus for the volunteers for all program activities.

-Food: Light breakfast including coffee, tea and cereal is provided.
-Lunch is provided and eaten aboard the boats.
+Food: Ingredients for breakfasts and lunches are provided in the communal kitchens for self-help style meals.
+Lunch is also often provided and eaten aboard the boats while out at sea if you choose.
 You are responsible for dinner, snacks, and any other personal expenses.
 The typical food budget for volunteers is about $90/week.
 The water at the accommodations is safe to drink.

-Whale Conservation: Whale trips (June to November) and eco trips throughout the year are conducted by the partner company and volunteers will have the option to assist at a local whale tourism and conservation organization, which conducts studies on the biology and behaviors of marine species, with a strong focus on eco-tourism, conservation efforts and education.
+Whale Conservation: Whale trips and eco trips throughout the year are conducted by the partner company and volunteers will assist at a local whale tourism and conservation organization, which conducts studies on the biology and behaviors of marine species, focusing strongly on eco-tourism, conservation efforts and education.
 Please note this project only operates from June-November.
 Those who choose this add-on may expect to be involved in the following tasks: